 In contemporary U.S. political talk, questions about the validity of knowledge permeate almost everything.
 The whole of American political discourse in the U.S. is continuously spiraling around questions about who has the needed knowledge to solve problems, who has just another useless opinion, and how can we tell difference.
 Does conservatism have a unique take on these questions that enables us to use it in defining the difference between conservatives and non-conservatives?
 An example of a unique claim about knowledge that correlates with identity is found in Christianity.
 There is a claim in Christianity that all Christians have access to reliable knowledge through the special revelation of God.
 The claim that Christians have reliable knowledge gained through special revelation is often contrasted with their claims about the unreliable opinions of non-Christians, who are separated from God.
 This unique Christian claim about trustworthy knowledge could be used in attempts to create a definition of Christianity that distinguish all Christians, who have access to trustworthy knowledge from God, from all non-Christians, who have no such access.
 Whether or not any such attempts at defining Christianity are satisfying is a separate question.
 The question here is, "Is there anything like this for conservatism?".
 As we seek an answer to this question, we cannot just import claims about knowledge from any particular aspect of the heritage that any particular conservative may look up to.
 For example, the possible defining uniqueness of Christianity's claims about knowledge may help define the Christian conservative, but it does not define the non-Christian conservative.
 Is there anything about conservatism's relationship to knowledge that helps us define conservatism itself and thereby define all conservatives?

 Conservatism as a self-aware perspective was born partly in relation to a specific criticism of knowledge.
 Edmund Burke, who is considered to be the father of Anglo-American conservatism, gave us the first historically notable glimpse of this conservative criticism in his response to the French revolution.
 It is possible to frame some of Burke's response to the French revolution in terms of issues about human knowledge.
 The traditional conservative criticism of the knowledge of "liberals" and "radicals", which is often linked back to Burke, consists of the conservative insistence that social and political problems cannot be solved through the application of isolated theoretical reasoning applied through abstract principles.
-Theoretical, or a priori, reasoning is seen as a problem when it is done in isolation from a serious consideration of the history of human experience.
+Theoretical reasoning is seen as a problem when it is done in isolation from a serious consideration of the history of human experience.
 When theoretical reasoning about social and political changes is isolated from any consideration of the relevant historical heritage of the context in question, traditional conservatism considers such reasoning to be highly likely to produce defective knowledge.
 The ideas and abstract reasoning of one armchair philosopher about changing a whole society, whether it is formulated over the weekend, a period of years, or even a lifetime are less trusted by conservatives than the wisdom that comes from the whole history of an ancient civilization's historical vetting of knowledge and its formation of sociopolitical structures.

 It may seem strange to some to try to define conservatism in terms of a claim to superior knowledge and reasoning when its foundation seems much more sentimental.
 Kirk wrote during his discussion of Burke in The Conservative Mind, "The individual is foolish, but the species is wise; prejudices and prescriptions and presumptions are the instruments which the wisdom of the species employs to safeguard man against his own passions and appetites."9 The desire to let our heritage have a say in the present may be nothing more than a sentimental bias.
 Our attachment for the embrace of ancient prescriptions may be a matter of pious reverence.
 The presumptions we employ to interpret the world may have simply been handed down to us as an inheritance of heritage toward which we possess a deeply felt trust.
 Sentimental, reverent trust is not considered by philosophers to be sufficient for the vetting of knowledge.
 But the bindings of sentiment, reverence, and trust open the conservative mind to the tremendous value of the knowledge and wisdom generated by a vast history of human thriving.
 Such bindings connect us to the historical vetting of knowledge and institutions that we inherit with the development of a whole civilization.
 Such bindings are the essential heart of conservative perspective.
 The power to connect to a heritage, which we find in our personal attachments are not the end goal of conservatism, but merely the beginning.
 These sentimental attachments are an invitation to continue on a journey with a powerful friend to help us on the way.
 To form a friendship with our heritage as we work to interpret life is the founding alliance of conservatism.
 Our sentiments, reverence and trust are not, in point of fact, rational.
 But they are the conservative foundation for binding ourselves to a capacity for increasing the quality of our reasoning about the values and goals of life.
-To open ourselves to learn from our own history can be an act of the highest rational value and is a benefit to all humanity.
+To open our minds to learn from our own history can be an act of the highest rational value and is a benefit to all humanity.

 There are two things that make the traditional conservative criticism of theoretical reasoning on social and political change a candidate for use in defining conservatism.
 First, this criticism of theoretical knowledge is a very common epistemological element in the history of traditional conservative thought and therefore stands some chance of covering a wide diversity of conservatives.
 Second, it is related to the essential defining act of conserving in a very basic way because it is an epistemological argument that justifies conservatives' attachment to the legacies of their heritage.
 Yet, there are also two things that limit this traditional conservative criticism of "liberal knowledge" from being useful for distinguishing the conservative from the non-conservative in a defining manner.